ooki/dnd_auction_game/README.md

 What reset does:

 - Disconnects all connected clients.
-- Clears all game state (players, rounds, auctions, pool).
+- Clears all game state (players, rounds, auctions, and exchange rate).
 - Makes the server ready to accept new players and start a new game.